HaSaM-cz/DotNetDigestAuth/README.md

 # DotNetDigestAuth
-Implementation of Digest Authentication for ASP.NET Core (AuthenticationHandler) &amp; ASP.NET (OWIN Middleware).
+Implementation of Digest Authentication for ASP.NET Core (AuthenticationHandler).

-Supports: ASP.NET running on .NET Framework 4.6.1+ or ASP.NET Core 2.0+ (i.e. NET Standard 2.0+)
+Supports: ASP.NET Core 5.0+

 ## General:
 - Depending on the usage scenario, you have the option of storing the user secrets (passwords) in plaintext or only storing the hashes of the secrets (recommended).